Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 Currently, you have to add a `label` and a `pod annotation` on each services/deployments/pods to get all the functionnalities (logs,start,stop,restart):
 * Label: `qovery.labels.service`
 * Annotation: `qovery.annotations.service`

+`qovery.labels.service` and `qovery.annotations.service` will be automatically replaced by Qovery with several dynamic labels/annotations.

 </Alert>